Our Impact through Infographics

 As airplanes move through the air, counter-rotating horizontal tornadoes are generated off the wings.
 This phenomenon, known as wake turbulence, creates a potentially dangerous situation for trailing aircraft.
 The Federal Aviation Administration counts on experts at Volpe to better understand the behavior of wake turbulence and to recommend critical adjustments to aircraft separation standards.

-View the infographic to learn how Volpe's wake turbulence research has been successully applied at airports across the country.
+View the infographic to learn how Volpe's wake turbulence research has been successfully applied at airports across the country.

 Highway-Rail Grade Crossing Safety and Trespass Prevention

 Nearly every 180 minutes, someone in America is hit by a train.
 In the early 1970s, it was every 40 minutes.
-Our infographic on Highway-Rail Grade Crossing Safety and Trespass Prevention shows how Volpe, in support of the Federal Railroad Administration, is impacting rail safety.
+Our infographic on highway-rail grade crossing safety and trespass prevention shows how the Volpe Center, in support of the Federal Railroad Administration, is impacting rail safety.

-View the infographic to learn about efforts that are underway to reduce fatalities and injuries.
+View the infographic to learn about efforts that are underway to reduce highway-rail grade crossing fatalities and injuries.

 Maritime Situational Awareness